aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/README.md

 ![email](./doc/email.png)

-Once a model is approved, a new model will become available for inference in [Amazon SageMaker Models console](https://us-west-2.console.aws.amazon.com/sagemaker/home?region=us-west-2#/models) as shown below.
+Once a model is approved, the model will become available for inference in [Amazon SageMaker Models console](https://us-west-2.console.aws.amazon.com/sagemaker/home?region=us-west-2#/models) as shown below.

 ![model](./doc/sm_model.png)

-## Clean up
+## Cleaning up
+You are reaching the end of the demo.
 After the demo, please delete all the resources created by the two CloudFormation stacks from the [CloudFormation console](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks?) to avoid incurring unnecessary cost.
 Note that the deletion initiated from CloudFormation console will not delete objects and models created by SageMaker.

 ![cleanup](./doc/cloudformation_cleanup.png)

 ## Additional resources